And1x/GoReact-Todo/README.md

 ### Features:

 - CRUD Operations on Todo Items
+- Pomodoro Timer
-- Stored in a .json file for easy exchange
+- Todos and Pomodoro sessions are stored in a sqlite Database
 - Served as single binary thanks to _go:embed_

 ---